canova/Twitch-Live/README.md

 You can download this add-on from directly on [Mozilla Add-ons](https://addons.mozilla.org/addon/twitch-live?src=github) page or you can install unsigned version from repository's releases directory.

-**Note that in Firefox 43 and above, unsigned add-ons are not allowed to install by default.
+**Note:** In Firefox 43 and above, unsigned add-ons are not allowed to install by default.
 You need to enable it from about:config (xpinstall.signatures.required).
 After Firefox 46, you won't be able to install unsigned add-ons.
-Unfortunately with no override.**
+Unfortunately with no override.

 ## Translation Contributions